hiroyasuando/CH_traffic/code/README.md

-Run CH algorithm (for drawing the figures in the article) as follows at.
+Run CH algorithm (for drawing the figures in the article) as follows.

 Run the codes at the directory ~/code/src: